Last Updated: 10 December 2019

 Correction of information

 We try to ensure that all information we hold about you which we collect, use or disclose is accurate, complete and up to date.
-You must promptly notify us if there are any changes to your personal information.
 You may ask us at any time to correct personal information held by us about you, which you believe is incorrect or out of date.
 We will deal with your request within a reasonable time.
 In this policy, reference to “we/us” means RateCity Pty Limited ABN 12 122 743 542, Australian Credit Licence and Australian Financial Services Licence 316710.